Expand the section navigation mobile menu

 Required Documentation

 Original paperwork including itemized receipts, invoices, packing slips to confirm that the goods have been received (or confirmation signature), and original Contracts, if applicable, are required for payment processing.
-If a faxed or emailed invoice is your original, it will be accepted as original if the invoice contains a distinct invoice number to ensure that there will be no duplicate payments.
-If original documentation is unavailable, please complete an Lost/Missing Receipt Form with a copy of appropriate documentation.
+If an emailed invoice is your original, it will be accepted as original if the invoice contains a distinct invoice number to ensure that there will be no duplicate payments.
+If original documentation is unavailable, please complete a lost/missing receipt form with a copy of appropriate documentation including the appropriate approval.

 All payment forms may be found on the Accounts Payable website.